Jawschamp/Project-Magma/README.md

 # Coders
-JawsChamp
+Jawschamp (frontend and most backend stuff.)
 # Some stuff
-* Right now I am getting a team to accelerate this Porject!
+* Right now I am getting a team to accelerate this Project!
 # Discuss
 * Video Upload (montages on profile)
 * Music Player (only uploaded from pc)